Menu

 Implementation of our English curriculum

-Each class from Year 2 upwards visit our main school library each week where they are able to choose a non fiction book.
+Each class from Year 1 upwards visit our main school library each week where they are able to choose a non fiction book.
 These books have recently been updated to ensure that they reflect the world we live in.
 Children are supported to choose books linked to all areas of the curriculum through the organisation of the books into genres.
 Each classroom has its own reading area and children in all classes are able to choose reading books from within their classroom.

 Children read books from our book banded reading scheme until they become a free reader.
 When they become a free reader, they are able to choose freely from the fiction library.
 Further information about how reading is taught is detailed below.

 Teachers use real life experiences or rich texts to inspire pupils.
 We promote reading widely and often as we know that those children who read a wide variety of high quality texts are much better placed to write in an engaging and exciting way.
 As with other areas of the curriculum, we have regular WOW days linked to our English teaching.
-These have included days linked to Traction Man and Fairy Tales.
-Recently we have taken part in the Young Writers writing competitions "My First Story" and "Wander in the Woods".
-All children who took part received a certificate in assembly, with a child in Year 2 being an overall winner at national level.
+These have included days linked to Superheros and Fairy Tales.

-We use tight Learning Objectives and Success Criteria to support children when we are writing so that they are able to self access against the learning objectives and ensure that they develop a sound command of the components of each genre of writing.
+We use tight Learning Intentions and Success Criteria to support children when we are writing so that they are able to self access against the learning objectives and ensure that they develop a sound command of the components of each genre of writing.

 Through the use of the materials from Herts for Learning, there is a clear pathway of progression.
 We use phonic, reading and spelling trackers to monitor progress.
 We also moderate writing using age related expectations each term both within our school and through local authority and teaching school moderation events.